nielsenz/Complexity-Conservation-in-Language-Evolution-Display/paper/paper.md

 - **Bootstrap confidence intervals** (n=1000) for robust uncertainty estimation
 - report medians with bootstrap BCa 95% CIs; effect sizes are not reported in this pilot due to small n and zero-variance cells

-Statistical significance was set at alpha = 0.05.
-Multiple comparisons were controlled with Bonferroni correction (alpha = 0.017); key findings remain significant after correction.
+Statistical significance was set at $\alpha = 0.05$.
+Multiple comparisons were controlled with Bonferroni correction ($\alpha_{adj} = 0.017$); key findings remain significant after correction.
 Effect sizes were not calculated for comparisons where one group showed zero variance, as this yields undefined or infinite values.
 All analyses were conducted in Python using SciPy (version 1.9+).

 ### 3.4 Data & Models: Known Failure Modes